MISAE SOLAR PARK II

 MISAE IN THE NEWS

 Misae Solar Park II is ready to build and has an executed interconnection agreement.
-It is expected to declare Notice to Proceed in September 2019 and achieve mechanical operation in March 2021.
+It is expected to declare Notice to Proceed in September 2021 and reach COD in October 2023.

-Rubicon infrastructure Partners has been engaged to identify the optimal equity buyer providing the best valuation, terms and proven capability to execute the transaction within the specified timeframe.
+Rubicon Capital Advisors has been engaged to identify the optimal equity buyer providing the best valuation, terms and proven capability to execute the transaction within the specified timeframe.

-Please direct all inquiries and communication regarding Misae Solar Park II directly to Rubicon Capital Advisors:
+Please direct all inquiries and communication regarding Misae Solar Park II directly to Rubicon Capital Advisor: